-In this talk, Dr. Araya will provide evidence showing that the induction of STDP in single or distributed spines from layer 5 (L5) pyramidal neurons using two-photon (2P) glutamate uncaging, to mimic synaptic release, follows a bidirectional Hebbian STDP rule.
-Furthermore, he will show that synaptic cooperativity, induced by the co-activation of only two clustered spines using 2P glutamate uncaging, disrupts t-LTD (<40 µm distance between spines) and extends the temporal window for the induction of t-LTP (<5 µm distance between spines) via the generation of differential local N-methyl-D-aspartate (NMDA) receptor-dependent calcium signals, leading to an STDP rule for clustered inputs only encompassing LTP.
+In this talk, Dr. Araya provides evidence showing that the induction of STDP in single or distributed spines from layer 5 (L5) pyramidal neurons follows a bidirectional Hebbian STDP rule.
+This conclusion is explored using two-photon (2P) glutamate uncaging that mimics synaptic release.
+Furthermore, he shows that synaptic cooperativity, induced by the co-activation of only two clustered spines using 2P glutamate uncaging, disrupts t-LTD (<40 µm distance between spines) and extends the temporal window for the induction of t-LTP (<5 µm distance between spines).
+This is due to the generation of differential local N-methyl-D-aspartate (NMDA) receptor-dependent calcium signals, which leads to an STDP rule for clustered inputs only encompassing LTP.

 These findings suggest that the functional specificity and structural arrangement of synaptic inputs, distributed or forming micro-clusters in the dendrites of pyramidal neurons, are fundamental for guiding the rules for sensory perception, affecting the STDP learning rule, learning and memory, and ultimately cognition.